get-set-fetch/extension/README.md

 You can find technical tidbits in each sub-package readme file.

 # Short-Term Roadmap
-## v.0.1.1
-  - add crawl delay as a SelectResourcePlugin option
-  - add crawl maxResources as a SelectResourcePlugin option
-  - add resourceFilter options as an InsertResourcePlugin option

 ## v.0.1.2
+  - add resourceFilter options as an InsertResourcesPlugin option
-  - create a scraping template format starting from { scenarioName, scenarioOpts, ... }
+  - create a scraping template format starting from { crawlOpts, scenarioName, scenarioOpts, ... }
   - load templates from arbitrary URIs
   - use templates to simplify the creation of scrape projects by automatically populating most of the scraping parameters
   - add template based, getting-started examples

-# Medium-Term Roadmap
+## v.0.1.3
   - add column filter capability when exporting resources as csv
-- add granularity to ExtractUrlsPlugin maxDepth option in order to accommodate both internal and external links relative to the site being scraped
   - add import / export database capabilities

+# Medium-Term Roadmap
+  - add Firefox support
-- add log export capability
+  - add additional scraping scenarios